robOcity/robocity.github.com/content/posts/updating-the-blog.md

 IPYNB_USE_METACELL = True
 ```

+## Update Pelican Plugins

+Pelican uses plugins to add capabilities for generating blog content.
+I publish my blog on github pages and that requires plugins be installed as a git submodule.
+Now, this can be intimidating the first time you see it, but simply put, a submodule is a repository within a repository -- that surprisingly -- it is not as bad as it sounds.
+I work with Jupyter notebook (ipynb) files and use them as the basis for some of my blog posts.
+Below are the steps to install install the [pelican-ipynb](https://github.com/danielfrg/pelican-ipynb) plugin (see link for more configuration and usage details).

+1. Run `git submodule add git://github.com/danielfrg/pelican-ipynb.git plugins/ipynb`
+2. Add the meta data from your blog post in a markdown cell containing the following tags:

+    ```text
+    Title:
+    Slug:
+    Date:
+    Category:
+    Tags:
+    Author:
+    Summary:
+    ```

 Now you are ready to generate blog posts from your Jupyter notebooks.

-## Generating Content
+## Generating and Reviewing Content

 1. Run `pelican content` from your blogs root directory and automatically detects changes in content
 2. Fix warnings and errors in your development environment.
 3. `cd output` and open `http://localhost:8000` in your browser
+4. Start Python's build-in web server by running: `python -m http.server 8000`
-4. Keep editing and refreshing to see your latest changes
+5. Keep editing and refreshing to see your latest changes
-5. Control-c to halt `pelican content`
+6. Control-c to halt `pelican content`

-## Github Pages
+## Publishing to Github Pages

 1. Check in your changes to your `source` branch
 2. Run `pelican content -o output pelicanconf.py`